Cosmological coupling of nonsingular black holes: Cosmological coupling of astrophysical compact objects

 \Cref{MSmasscosmologygeneral} is our most important result.
 It shows that the mass of compact astrophysical objects is naturally coupled to the cosmological dynamics.
 With our formula, we are essentially describing the redshifting of the mass of the object with respect to its formation epoch.

 Let us now briefly discuss the different contributions appearing in Equation~\eqref{MSmasscosmologygeneral}.

 The first term gives a purely cosmological contribution, which depends on the background cosmological energy density $\rho_1$ and is therefore expected to be relevant only beyond the transition scale to homogeneity and isotropy.
 It will not play a role at the typical scales $L$ of the compact object and, thus, we will not consider it in the reasoning that follows \footnote{This term, depending on the redshift factor $e^{-\alpha}$, gives a divergent contribution if horizons are present, due to our choice of the radial coordinate $r$.
-However, this is merely a coordinate singularity, which can be removed by choosing a suitable system of coordinates. }.
+Since the MS mass is a covariant quantity \cite{Hayward:1994bu}, any physical result based on its use is independent of the coordinate system chosen.
+Therefore, the coordinate singularity at the horizon can be removed by choosing suitable coordinates, like Painleve-Gullstrand coordinates or the $(T, R)$ coordinates adopted in Ref.~\cite{Faraoni:2015uma}, where the MS mass depends only on the $g_{RR}^{-1}$ component and no coordinate singularities are present (see also Ref.~\cite{Cadoni:2023lqe} for a recent and thorough discussion on the topic).}.
+The second term has the form of a ``universal cosmological Schwarzschild mass".
+Finally, the last term encodes model-dependent corrections to the universal term.
+At fixed time, asymptotic flatness of the metric functions constrains $e^{-\beta_0(L)}\leq 1$.
+This implies that, for $k_L>0$, the third term in \cref{MSmasscosmologygeneral} gives a subleading correction to $M(\eta)$ at any redshift $z = (1-a)/a$ and it decreases as $z$ grows.
+It is important to stress again that \cref{MSmasscosmologygeneral} is valid for any compact object (either singular or nonsingular) allowed by GR.
+In the following, we will apply separately our formula to the three possible cases: singular BHs, nonsingular BHs and regular horizonless (star-like) objects.